Sparagas/Silent-Hill/docs/Silent Hill in other games.md

 #### Description
 ISS Pro Evolution, also known as World Soccer Jikkyou Winning Eleven 4 in Japan is a European football/soccer game with Cybil Bennett billboard with "Silent Hill" written on it.
 It is seen in the European team training stadium.

-### ISS Pro Evolution 2 (non-Japan) / World Soccer Jikkyou Winning Eleven 2000 - U-23 Medal e no Chousen (Japan)
+### ISS Pro Evolution 2 (Europe) / World Soccer Jikkyou Winning Eleven 2000 - U-23 Medal e no Chousen (Japan) / ESPN MLS Gamenight (USA)
 #### Platforms
 - Sony - PlayStation

 #### Description
 It is almost the same game as the first ISS Pro Evolution, with the same easter egg.
+In USA it was licenced by MLS, so it has different name and sliglty different game, but overall they are almost the same.

 ### New International Track & Field (non-Japan) / New International Hyper Sports DS (Japan)
 #### Platforms